 Click the “Additional Drivers” tab, then select the “Wireless Network Adapter” option and click “Apply Changes.”

 If the wireless device is not detected by Ubuntu (or any distro for that matter), then you will need to access the Terminal and type the following command:

 if you use a plug-in USB wireless card/dongle and

 If the response from these commands comes back with an output similar to the screenshot below, then you are in luck: Ubuntu can find the card.
 It is usually identified by “Network Controller” or “Ethernet Controller.”

-In the past, a lot of Linux distributions have had difficulty finding the wireless card.
-Thankfully, support has gotten a lot better, so this is now a rare instance.
+In the past, many Linux distributions have had difficulty finding the wireless card.
+Thankfully, support has gotten much better, so this is now a rare instance.